Atishjain17/Vandalism-Detection-in-Wikipedia/README.md

 # Vandalism-Detection-in-Wikipedia
 This is a Vandalism Detection in Wikipedia Project.

+Goal of the project: Analyzing editing behavior patterns and using the differences between users to flag potential vandal users.

 The folder DataSet1 contains following things:
 1) EditHistory, UserNames and PageTitles database of Wikipedia (Source: Database provided by VEWS (Srijan et al.), PAN 2010, PAN 2011 Dataset, and Data extracted from Wikipedia)